la2050/archive/_projects/2016/wish-academy-the-first-high-school-in-the-los-angeles-area-to-provide-inclusive-education.md

   increase due to the proliferation of new families moving to the area employed by the Silicon Beach corporations in Playa Vista.
 More importantly, there are no inclusive high school education options.
 Period.
+Please explain how you will define and measure success for your project.​: >- Several times a month the Principal will facilitate data chats with teachers to open dialogue, reflection and planning based on student achievement data.
+  In order to support this process, the school will systematically collect and analyze student data on key demographic, behavioral and proficiency indicators.
+We will collect data through the implementation of a robust set of diagnostic and benchmark assessments that compliment the state standardized test data (SBAC, CELDT, etc.) and provide continuous information about student progress towards standards.
+We will use a variety of assessment tools to allow us to measure the depth of learning and competencies.
+We will consider what defines the growth of a student's learning, and ensure that data collection remains an ongoing process throughout the academic year, using both qualitative and quantitative measures.
+Systems to measure the growth of our scholars will include:  Mastery Based Digital Portfolios with goal setting at the outset, clear learning outcomes and evidence that demonstrates the mastery of content, Presentations of Learning - individual service based project connected to an internship and a student researched community identified problem, Exhibitions - Gold Standard PBL projects culminating each quarter that allows students to demonstrate their depth of knowledge, critical thinking and problem-solving skills and ability to collaborate with peers on real-world issues and Curriculum based formative assessments.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/wish-academy-the-first-high-school-in-the-los-angeles-area-to-provide-inclusive-education/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4396755265741-team90.JPG
 organization_name: WISH Academy High School